 For the legal profession throughout much of the world, one of the most important effects of a "globalized economy" has been the startling growth of international arbitration, as the preferred alternative to national courts, for the resolution of business and commercial disputes arising out of "cross-border transactions" and international investments.

 In recent years, the leading international arbitral institutions have seen their caseloads grow dramatically.
-For example, in 2021, the Secretariat of the International Court of Arbitration of the International Chamber of Commerce (“ICC”), headquartered in Paris, registered 853 new cases in total, comprising 840 cases filed under the ICC Arbitration Rules and 13 under the Rules of ICC as Appointing Authority.
-In 2020, the London Court of International Arbitration ("LCIA") saw a 10% increase in the total number of referrals and an 18% increase in the number of LCIA arbitrations, compared with 2019.
-Similar growth has been experienced in Asia at leading arbitral institutions in Singapore, Hong Kong, and China as well as in North America at the International Centre for the Settlement of Investment Disputes ("ICSID") at the World Bank in Washington, DC and the American Arbitration Association's International Center for Dispute Resolution ("ICDR") in New York City.
+For example, in 2024, the Secretariat of the International Court of Arbitration of the International Chamber of Commerce (βICCβ), headquartered in Paris, registered 841 new cases in total, comprising 831 cases filed under the ICC Arbitration Rules and 10 under the Rules of ICC as Appointing Authority.
+In 2023, the London Court of International Arbitration ("LCIA") saw a 13% increase in the total number of referrals (377 against 333) and an 11% increase in the number of LCIA arbitrations (327 against 293), compared with 2022.
+Similar growth has been experienced in Asia at leading arbitral institutions in Singapore, Hong Kong, and China as well as in North America at the International Centre for the Settlement of Investment Disputes ("ICSID") at the World Bank in Washington, DC and the American Arbitration Association's International Centre for Dispute Resolution ("ICDR") in the New York City.

-Significantly, according to the 2021 Queen Mary and White & Case International Arbitration Survey, for 90% of respondents, international arbitration, rather than transnational litigation in "national" or "state" courts, is the preferred method of resolving cross-border disputes, either on a stand-alone basis (31%) or in conjunction with ADR (59%).
-In response to the growth of international arbitration, law firms in almost all the important commercial centers around the world have formed and grown "International Arbitration" groups or departments to deal with complex multi-jurisdictional disputes which frequently involve major commercial transactions and global infrastructure projects.
+Significantly, according to the 2025 Queen Mary and White & Case International Arbitration Survey, for 87% of respondents, international arbitration, rather than transnational litigation in "national" or "state" courts, is the preferred method of resolving cross-border disputes.
+In response to the growth of international arbitration, law firms in almost all the important commercial centres around the world have formed and grown "International Arbitration" groups or departments to deal with complex multi-jurisdictional disputes which frequently involve major commercial transactions and global infrastructure projects.

 With this goal in mind, this course will include: